-Bundling code enables us to remove unused or "dead" code and minify our builds before we deploy, as well as shrink the overhead of that first set of JavaScript resources.
-Bundling tools also include capabilities to rename variables, functions and properties in order to obtain the smallest payload size possible for your servers to transfer over the network.
+Bundling code allows us to remove unused or "dead" code and minify our builds before we deploy, as well as shrinking the overhead of that first set of JavaScript resources.
+Bundling tools also include capabilities to rename variables, functions and properties in order to obtain the smallest payload size possible that your servers will have to transfer over the network.